 Artefacts are in the process of being developed by the Thought Leadership groups that will provide tangible tools and outcomes for the WiDRI program.

-The following events have been held in 2011 as part of the WiDRI program:
+The following events have been held as part of the WiDRI program: